Some people who have never owned a Shiba Inu might catch the title and ask, âWhat is a Shiba Inu scream?â

 Despite this seemingly negative review of the breedâs attitude, it should be noted that this is one of the most popular dogs in Japan.

-Also, its popularity has been growing in the United States over the past 50 years.
-It is possible for a well-trained Shiba Inu to make for a great family pet.
+Also, its popularity has grown in the United States over the past 50 years.
+A well-trained Shiba Inu can make for a great family pet.

 Why Does My Shiba Inu Scream?

 The answer to this question is simple- communication.
 It is a noise that it makes to convey a message to you.
-There could be something that it wants, is anxious about, or is scared of.
+It could be something it wants, is anxious about, or is scared of.

-The most common circumstances that will trigger a Shiba Inu to start screaming are trips to either the vet or a pet grooming visit.
+The most common circumstances triggering a Shiba Inu to start screaming are trips to the vet or a pet grooming visit.
 If itâs a situation that youâre introducing them to involuntarily, the scream is to make you well aware of their displeasure.

 How do I Get My Shiba Inu to Stop Screaming?